Do you know what VantaBlack is?

 Are you familiar with VantaBlack?

-"The darkest artifact in the world" was developed by a British company, Sally Nanosystem.
+Known as "The darkest artifact in the world," it was developed by a British company, Surrey Nanosystems.
 It is a coating of carbon nanotubes, and is expected to be used in various industrial applications.

 "Ultimate black" seems to attract people in terms of visual aspect.
 An artist named Anish Kapoor of Great Britain has acquired exclusive rights over artistic use of VantaBlack.

 Another artist pitted another black paint "Black 2.0" against VantaBlack.
 It is blacker than any other art item, except VantaBlack, and can be used by any artist except Anish Kapoor.

 Our company deals with anti-reflective materials, so we definitely want to verify their performance.
 For this test, I would like to verify anti-reflective material with such an interesting story, "VantaBlack" and "Black 2.0".

 Unfortunately, I cannot obtain "VantaBlack" casually.
 The first thing I would need to do is to contact the development source, Surrey NanoSystems.
 Just asking for a sample (an aluminum sheet painted with VantaBlack) requires an explanation of purpose and a description of it in a licensed document based on the UK export control law.
 I am sorry but it will be very difficult to proceed with this test using VantaBlack.

 Next, I tried obtaining "Black 2.0".
 Black 2.0 is also made in UK, but it can be purchased with a single click from a Japanese distributor at Amazon Japan.